How to Allow Awk to Use Shell Variables – Part 11

 2. Using Awk’s Variable Assignment

-This method is much simpler and better in comparison to method one above.
+This method is simpler and better compared to the first method.
 Considering the example above, we can run a simple command to accomplish the job.
-Under this method, we use the -v option to assign a shell variable to a Awk variable.
+Under this method, we use the -v option to assign a shell variable to an Awk variable.

 Firstly, create a shell variable, username and assign it the name that we want to search in the /etc/passswd file: